 Metrics of a Software Development Company’s Success that CEO Should Control?

 It depends on the company and its size.
 For instance, at ELEKS we always monitor our revenue, EBITDA, and clients’ satisfaction in order to know whether a company functions well.
-In addition, once a year we conduct an extremely thorough survey regarding employees’ satisfaction rates and scrupulously analyze it.
+In addition, once a year we conduct an extremely thorough survey regarding employees’ satisfaction rates and scrupulously analyze them.
 It is essential to ensure whether your employees like their workplace.

 Yeah, At KindGeek, we do basically the same but at a lesser scale.
 We also control a project’s profit margin of every project and employee retention.
 In addition, I always do my best to communicate with each client at least once a month to receive direct feedback.